At this point in my life I should have already learned the lesson of Murphy’s Law.

 goes through the tub and connects to the wires.

-the tub.
-If you look under the dishwasher where the ends
+See where the heating element enters into the tub.
+If you look under the dishwasher where the ends protrude through, you will see where the heater nuts screw on. |

 * In all of these locations, I laid dry paper towels down on the floor.